 Do you want more poetry ideas?
 Hop over to the next stop!

 The following teacher bloggers are also participating in this poetry hop.
 Make sure you see what ideas they have!
-Many also have freebies or giveaways to celebrate the beginning of poetry month next week!
+Many also have freebies to celebrate the beginning of poetry month next week!

 Image credits: Pippalou.
 Graphics for blog hop courtesy Kari Bolt.